galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    {: .code-in}
 >
 >    > ### {% icon code-out %} Output: Bash
->    > You'll notice that the file is significantly different than the configuration you have set up in your group variables.
+>    > You'll notice that the file is significantly different from the configuration you have set up in your group variables.
 The Ansible role adds a significant number of additional configuration options which all require a path, and templates the appropriate paths into all of them.
 >    > ```ini
 >    > ---
 >    > ##